Home

 A: If you want to try a different set of preprocessing algorithms or features, you can easily integrate it into the toolkit and train and test with the available recognition algorithms.
 If you want to try a different recognition technique or toolbox, you can either implement that technique for Lipi Toolkit, or use Lipi Toolkit only to extract features to files, and do the recognition using your own implementation or toolbox.

-For problems or questions regarding this Web site contact liptk-dev AT hp DOTcom.
+For problems or questions regarding this Web site contact liptk-dev AT lists.sourceforge.net.